ainsleymcgrath/blog/content/posts/pythonic-pytest-part-2.md

 ---
-title: "Pythonic Pytest Part 2"
+title: "Pythonic Pytest Part 2: The Parametrization Mantra 🧘🏽‍♂️"
 date: 2022-05-14T14:02:53-05:00
 draft: false
 ---

-# Pythonic Pytest Part 2: The Parametrization Mantra 🧘🏽‍♂️

 In a few words, "parametrization" in pytest means *"Configuring one test to run many times, with many inputs, as if it were many tests."*